 "They are the most ruthless motherf---ers there are and if they want to get somebody, they will.
 They will do their own people up."--David Sanchez Morales, talking about the CIA, (Morales was the former Chief of Operations at the CIA station in Miami -- JM/WAVE -- and a consultant to the Deputy Director of the Joint Chiefs), cited by Gaeton Fonzi, The Last Investigation

 On April 3, 1996, Commerce Secretary Ron Brown and 34 others were killed when their Air Force Boeing 737 crashed into a mountainside in Croatia.
 One day after the crash, before any real investigation had begun, Defense Secretary William Perry told the Associated Press that the plane crash was "a classic sort of accident that good instrumentation should be able to prevent."
 The Air Force soon agreed and, in its ensuing investigation, determined that the tragic event was due to navigational error.
 Since that time, certain anomalies have come to light regarding the crash:

 Planning a Political Assassination

 For assassins desiring to get rid of a political opponent, a plane crash would appear to be an ideal method.
 In plane crashes, evidence of sabotage is often destroyed, or at least can be made to appear so during any subsequent investigation.
 Also, the public knows that accidents do happen, and that planes sometimes do crash all by themselves.

 However, conspirators have to be aware that even the most trusting citizen may occasionally experience misgivings, especially regarding the death of a powerful politician embroiled in controversy.
-Hence, to cover all bases, it would be useful (from a conspiratorial planner's viewpoint) to incorporate certain elements into a plan that would deflect attention from the conspirators and in the direction of someone or something else, ideally an enemy.
+Hence, to cover all bases, it would be useful (from a conspiratorial planner's viewpoint) to incorporate certain elements into a plan that would deflect attention from the conspirators and in the direction of someone else, ideally an enemy.